replit/river/PROTOCOL.md

 Certain transports will not emit a close event when the underlying connection is lost.
 This is especially true for WebSockets in specific cases (e.g. closing your laptop lid).

-To detect these phantom disconnects, the session SHOULD send an explicit heartbeat message every `heartbeatIntervalMs` milliseconds (this should be a parameter of the transport).
+To detect these phantom disconnects, the server SHOULD send an explicit heartbeat message every `heartbeatIntervalMs` milliseconds (this should be a parameter of the transport) via each session.
+This is because clients are usually browsers which means we cannot trust user-facing timers (due to various reasons like browser throttling, hibernation, etc.) so we rely purely on the server to track time.

 This message is a control message with the `AckBit` set and the payload `{ type: 'ACK' }`.
-The `seq` and `ack` of the message should match that of the session itself and otherwise be transmitted like a normal message.
+The `seq` and `ack` of the message should match that of the session itself and otherwise be transmitted like a normal message (i.e. should stil increment bookkeeping like incrementing `seq`).

+Clients SHOULD echo back a heartbeat in the same format as soon as it receives a server heartbeat.

 We track the number of heartbeats that we've sent to the other side without hearing a message.
 When the number of heartbeat misses exceeds some threshold `heartbeatsUntilDead` (also a parameter of the transport), close the connection in that session.
 See the 'On disconnect' section above for more details on how to handle this.